Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Pre-processing

 \subsection{Orthorectification}

-The tilt of the sensor produces a perspective distortion, so that ice floes close to the camera appear bigger than those at a farther location.
-This creates inconsistencies in the scaling, which changes throughout the imagery scene and, hence, compromises the pixel-to-metre conversion.
-Therefore, a correction process that rectifies the sensor orientation, known as orthorectification, was applied to rearrange the displaced pixels as if the image were aligned with the focal plane (i.e.\ pixels are projected onto a plane perpendicular to the optical axis).
+The tilt of the sensor causes perspective distortion, making ice floes closer to the camera appear larger than those farther away.
+This distortion creates inconsistencies in scaling, which vary across each individual image and compromise the accuracy of the conversion between pixel measurements and real-world distances.
+To address this issue, a correction process known as orthorectification was applied \citep{luhmann2023close}.
+This process rectifies the sensor orientation by adjusting the distorted pixels as if the image were projected onto a plane perpendicular to the optical axis.